 [Section 26 inserted by No. 28 of 1970 s.
 4; amended by No. 40 of 1987 s.
 84.]

-27. Incorporation of supplementary rolls
+27. Previous supplementary roll to be incorporated in subsequent one

 In the printing of a second or subsequent supplementary roll, all the names in the last preceding supplementary roll shall be incorporated in lexicographical order.